Go Big Or Go Extinct

 In A Few Words:

 “In the hands of anyone else, this film would be a hollow, schlocky mess.
 But Del Toro lovingly recreates an enormous part of his childhood for contemporary audiences.
-Big, fun and exciting but possibly a little too loyal to the source material”
+Big, fun and exciting but possibly a little too loyal to the tropes of the inspirational material”